You have probably heard the following terms: in-the-money, at-the-money, and out-of-the-money.

 ITM does not mean that the trader is going to make a profit necessarily, but instead describes the position of the strike price against the stock price at any given time.

-For example, if you have a call option and your stock price is greater than the current strike price, that option is said to be in-the-money.
+For example, if you have a call option and the stock price is greater than the strike price, that option is said to be in-the-money and has intrinsic value.
 It’s just describing the relationship between the two prices and not the trader’s actual profitability.
 If you have a put option and the stock price is lower than the strike price, then your position is in-the-money.

 Again, OTM doesn’t mean the trader has lost money on a trade but is simply a generic description of where the strike and stock prices are in relation to each other at present.